vcristian1/weatherApp-demo/README.md

-# weatherApp-demo
+# Weather Tracker
-Weather application capable of pulling weather outlook for multiple cities so users can plan accordingly before going outside.
+Weather application powered by the Open Weather API which pulls the live weather outlook for multiple cities, so users can plan accordingly before going outside.

+## URls